scalableinternetservices/ucsb_website/_slide_src/05_web_and_application_servers.md

 # Simulated Users

-Using Tsung (earlang-based test framework) we will simulate multiple users visiting the Demo App web service.
+Using Tsung (erlang-based test framework) we will simulate multiple users visiting the Demo App web service.
 Each user will:

     Visit the homepage (/)